-Pathfinder reports interpersonal distance using a shortest path calculation very similar to that used for agent navigation.
-Boundary edges in the navigation mesh such as walls and separators block the distance calculation, partial blockages report the distance after routing around the blockage, and all doors (open or closed) are non-blocking.
-To model furniture such as a desk or service counter that prevents movement but should not block the interpersonal distance calculation, small rooms with doors that block movement (e.g. one-way or closed) can be used.
+Pathfinder reports reference distance using a shortest path calculation very similar to that used for agent navigation.
+Boundary edges in the navigation mesh such as walls and separators block the reference distance calculation, partial blockages report the reference distance after routing around the blockage, and all doors are non-blocking.
+To model furniture such as a desk or service counter, rooms with all doors one-way exit only can be used.